With ACC tournament nearing, how Jose Alvarado shook off his slump

 “He was sensational,” Pitt coach Jeff Capel said of Alvarado following Tech’s win over the Panthers.

-Pastner has said that, down the road, Tech can’t be an NCAA tournament team with Alvarado as its leading scorer, meaning that the Jackets will be better if Alvarado and his team can rely on a teammate – perhaps Devoe or Banks – to take on the scoring load while Alvarado focuses on running the team.
+Pastner has said that, down the road, Tech can’t be an NCAA tournament team with Alvarado as its leading scorer, meaning that the Jackets will be better if he and his team can rely on a teammate – perhaps Devoe or Banks – to take on the scoring load while Alvarado focuses on running the team.
 For now, though, he’s on a roll, and the Jackets will need him to keep it up to have a chance to getting to Wednesday or, possibly even Thursday.
 Over the past six games, he’s shooting 37-for-75 from the field (49.3 percent), 12-for-30 from 3-point range (40 percent) and averaging 18.3 points, 4.8 rebounds, four assists and 1.3 turnovers.
 Tech is 3-3 in those games.

 “He’s playing at about as high a level as any guard right now,” Pastner said.
 “I’m really, really proud of him fighting through it.”